Breaking Down Virginia Marijuana Laws

 • Cultivation of up to four cannabis plants per household by adults 21 and older

-• “Adult sharing” or transferring up to one ounce of marijuana between persons who are 21 years or older without remuneration (money paid for work or a service)
+• “Adult sharing” or transferring up to one ounce of marijuana between persons who are 21 years or older without remuneration (money paid for work or service)

 Illegal: